 Jennifer K. Wells - Jennifer moved with her family from New Mexico to Montana at the age of four.
 Growing up in Billings and Missoula, she graduated from Big Sky High School with honors in 1993.
 She went on to earn her BA in English in 1996, graduating Cum Laude from Northwest Nazarene University in just three years.
 She received her teaching certificate from the University of Montana in 2000, earning a 3.8 GPA at the graduate level, just shy of her MA in education.
 Jennifer received her training for court reporting through Alfred State University, New York, contracting with Jeffries Court Reporting in March 2006.
-Professionally, Jennifer enjoys depositions, covering L&M, real estate hearings, community meetings, and providing CART services to deaf students at the University of Montana.
-Personally, Jennifer's little girl, Faith Jewel Wells, is the joy of her life!
-Jennifer and Faith enjoy every aspect of life, including Grizzly athletics, baking and cake decorating, scrapbooking, yard sale shopping, furniture refinishing, interior decorating and dining out.
+Professionally, Jennifer splits her time between freelance work and serving as the official court reporter for John W. Larson in the Montana 4th Judicial District Court.
+She also enjoys covering depositions, real estate hearings, and community meetings.
+Personally, Jennifer loves to partake in everything Montana outdoors has to offer!
+She enjoys kayaking, camping, hiking, gardening, snowshoeing, rockhounding and is a fledgling fly-fisherman.
+Also dear to her heart is volunteering with refugee resettlement ministries.

 Debra Price – Debra grew up in Belle Plaine, Minnesota, and received her court reporting degree at the Minnesota School of Business in Minneapolis in 1991.
 She moved to Montana in 1994 and freelanced in Missoula through 1996.
 She then opened Deposition Express and independently owned and operated that business in Hamilton until the fall of 2006, when she started freelancing with Jeffries Court Reporting.
 She can now cover your reporting needs in both Phoenix and Missoula.
 Debra and Dan are kept busy trying to keep pace with their six children.
 Her hobbies include enjoying her children's sporting activities and scrapbooking.